SudhanshuProgrammer/LumaTest/README.md

 # Test Cases for SignUp and Login Scenario

-- Excel File upoloaded for test cases documentation
+- Excel File upoloaded for test cases documentation : LumaWebsiteTestCases(Sudhanshu).xlsx

 This document outlines the test case scenarios for the SignUp and Login functionality of the application.
 The scenarios are implemented using Selenium WebDriver, TestNG, and the Page Object Model design pattern.